erushinj/moon-alarmingly-streamlined-spawngroups/README.md

             Resistive Responders
         </th>
         <td>
-            All dominatable enemies are better at resisting domination on higher difficulties.
+            All dominatable enemies are better at resisting domination on higher difficulties
         </td>
     </tr>
     <tr>